-Therefore why did our government allow one million legal immigrants to America in 2012 and why are they doing this again in 2013?
+Therefore why did our government allow one million legal immigrants to America in 2013 and why are they doing this again in 2014?
 Of course this number does not include illegal immigration.
 All the while states are having to borrow more money from the federal government to pay unemployment insurance claims.
 The State of North Carolina earlier borrowed $2 billion dollars from the federal government to pay unemployment insurance claims, because the fund ran out of money.

 National and statewide N.C. polls show citizens want our government to require all businesses to use the federal government’s on-line E-Verify System to determine legal resident status so only citizens and legal residents are hired.
 And polls also show citizens want companies fined who knowingly hire illegal immigrants.